AEEC IN GREAT BRITAIN

 The essential criterion for the application of this legislation is the floor surface, which shall be at least 1,000 sq. meters.

-The duties to reduce the final energy consumption of tertiary buildings has entered into force since October 1st, 2019.
+The duty to reduce the final energy consumption of tertiary buildings has entered into force since October 1st, 2019.